 Everything is Better with Bacon...
 Especially Sticky Buns

 This particular recipe starts with my trusty basic brioche dough (the same one I use for most of my sweet buns and breads), and turns it into a classic sticky bun.

-And then, because that wasn’t enough, I went ahead and filled my pans with a bourbon-spiked bacon fat caramel that is a nothing short of magical.
-It’s sweet and salty and utterly glorious.
+And because that wasn't quite enough bacon for my tastes, I went ahead and filled my pans with a bourbon-spiked bacon fat caramel that is a nothing short of magical.
+It's sweet and salty and utterly glorious.

 (Yes, you read that right.
 Bacon.
 Fat.
 Caramel.
 I am totally going to figure out if this can be made into chewy caramel candies, because how awesome would that be?)

 These buns are best eaten the same day they're made, when the dough is at its peak of pillowy softness.